carmenhg/EC528_Fall21_Project/README.md

 The team will split the project components in 4 high-level parts:

-1. Deploy Ray on a small cluster on MOC and run the existing satellite data processing system.
+1. Deploy Ray on a small cluster on MOC and run the existing prototype of satellite data processing system.
 2. Study the application to identify bottlenecks.
     * Research and compute the performance of various Python libraries.
 3. Build a faster and more scalable prototype based on the previous findings.